flatrick/graylog2_iis/README.md

 - http://www.nsi.bg/nrnm/Help/iisHelp/iis/htm/core/iiintlg.htm
 - https://docs.microsoft.com/en-us/windows/desktop/http/w3c-logging

-By adding the keyword ;int at the end of grok-patterns, we're telling Graylog that this field is to be stored as integers, without this hint, it'll probably store it as a string and then statistics won't work on those fields.
+By adding the keyword __;int__ at the end of grok-patterns, we're telling Graylog that this field is to be stored as integers, without this hint, it'll most certainly store it as a string and then statistics won't work on those fields.

 |Swedish name|Field-name according to logfile|GROK
 |-|-|-|